phil-rice/Phils-Blog/_posts/2015-11-12-Inserting-master-slave-data-to-database-tables-with-scala.markdown

   }
 {% endhighlight %}
 That's a lot of plumbing!
 It creates a prepared statement for the master, another for the slave, and deals with all the 'making sure they are closed'.
 It also allows us to think about just the plumbing separated from the 'manipulating the tables' code.
-That code looks like this
+That 'manipulating the tables' code looks like this
 {% highlight scala %}
   def masterSlaveInsert(defn: MasterSlaveDefn, data: Iterator[MasterSlaveData],
                         chunkSize: Int = 10000)(implicit ds: DataSource) =